Samantha Harrison never meant to leave her body.

 Sam now remembered it all.
 Life was about growth and change.
-In all of the places accessible beyond life, there were no challenges that couldn’t be conquered with a focus of one’s desire.
-It was only upon Earth and places like it where one could experience growth by testing oneself through the multitude of never ending variations of darkness and light.
+In this place and all of the places accessible beyond life, there were no challenges that couldn’t be conquered with a focus of one’s desire.
+Everything could be manifested by wishing it so.
+It was only upon Earth and places like it where one could experience growth, by testing oneself through the multitude of never ending variations of darkness and light.
 Manifesting one’s desires was still possible, but it was a far slower process.
 And that was the point of life, becoming expert at manifesting regardless.
 It was also the path to mastery at all levels of existence.

 Sam knew what she had to do.

 “I don’t want to remember this place,” she told Treena.
 “I want to go back to my life with Oliver and the boys.
 I need to finish what I started.”

 Treena nodded.
 “That’s what I thought you’d say.
 Go ahead.
 Make it so.
 I’ll be here if you need me.”